philip-hughes/third-milestone-project/README.md

 ## Credits

 ### Content
-— All movie info displayed is retrieved from the The Movie Database API.

-### Media
-— All images are supplied The Movie Database API, with the exception of the default image that's used in the carousels and search results.
+— The doctor profile images were found through a google image search and are hosted locally.

 ### Acknowledgments

-— The box shadow CSS used for the search-results cards was taken from an example on the w3schools site.
-I liked the way it looked, and didn't see any reason to change it, so I left it as is.
-All other code in this project is my own work. https://www.w3schools.com/howto/howto_css_cards.asp
+— The box shadow CSS used for the doctor cards on the entry page was taken from an example on the w3schools site.
+I liked the way it looked, and didn't see any reason to change it, so I left it as is. https://www.w3schools.com/howto/howto_css_cards.asp — The datepicker sidebar was implemented using steps from this site - https://bootstrapious.com/p/bootstrap-sidebar
+- All other work is my own.